loosenthedark/zen-of-typing/README.md

     <b>click to view</b>
     </summary>

-  The one 'open-ended' question demanding user input is the secret password prompt.
-This is handled in a very straightforward binary fashion: if the user enters anything other than the correct (case-sensitive) password, they are informed of their mistake and the game simply continues.
-This is accomplished via a
+  The one open-ended question demanding user input is the secret password prompt.
+This is handled in a straightforward binary fashion: if the user enters anything other than the correct (case-sensitive) password, they are informed of their mistake and the game simply starts as normal.
+This is accomplished by using a compound if statement within the game class's main `activate()` method.

 </details>